astramieri/oracle-forms/docs/triggers.md

 - Compiling triggers that contain SQL requires connection to the database
 - All uncompiled triggers are compiled when the form module is compiled
 - The Block and Item pop-up lists do not change the current trigger scope but they enable you to switch to another trigger

+## Forms Builder Variables

+Forms Builder generally accepts two types of variables for storing values:
+- PL/SQL variables
+    - These must be declared in a ```DECLARE``` section, and remain available until the end of the declaring block
+    - They are not prefixed by a colon
+- Forms Builder variables
+    - These are the variable types maintained by the Forms Builder
+    - These are seen by PL/SQL as external variables, and **require a colon (:) prefix** to distinguish them from PL/SQL objects (except when the name is passed as a character string to a subprogram)